bfdes/bfdes.github.io/posts/extending-react.md

 by the first stage of a transpiler for React.

-From looking at how the pragma is invoked, we can learn about its expected signature:
+From looking at how the factory function is invoked, we can learn about its expected signature:

 - First parameter: JSX element type.
 A string for lowercase types, a reference for uppercase ones.[^2]
 - Second parameter: An object keyed by props being passed to the element.